PedroAlvesBS/IntroToDAtaScience/README.md

 # IntroToDataScience

-The content of this repo were developed in a subject called "Python to DataScience" Ministered by [MSc.
+The content of this repo were developed in a subject called "Python to DataScience" taught by [MSc.
 Rosana Áurea Tonetti Massahud](http://lattes.cnpq.br/7365724131999035) at CEFET-MG.

 -----------------
 ### 1st Work - # Alcohol Effects on Study analysis